emacsway/sqlbuilder/README.rst

 LICENSE:

- * License is LGPLv2+, except third files with license in it's directory, like sqlbuilder/sqlobject/*
+ * License is BSD, except third files with license in it's directory, like sqlbuilder/sqlobject/*

 See also: